mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/20_load_task_dataflux_mode.md

 The following validations are set on the selected LUs:

-The selected LUs must include at least one [root LU](/articles/TDM/tdm_overview/03_business_entity_overview.md#root-lu) of the selected BE.
+- The selected LUs must include at least one [root LU](/articles/TDM/tdm_overview/03_business_entity_overview.md#root-lu) of the selected BE.

-You cannot select an LU without its parent LU.
+- You cannot select an LU without its parent LU.

 **Example:**

-Customer BE has two levels in its hierarchy: the  root LU is the Customer Data, the Billing LU is a child of the Customer Data, and the Collection LU is the child of the Billing LU.
+Customer BE has two levels in its hierarchy: the  root LU is the Customer LU, the Billing LU is a child of the Customer LU, and the Collection LU is the child of the Billing LU.
 You cannot select a Collection LU without the Billing LU when creating a task on Customer BE.

 Click for additional [examples of BE hierarchies](/articles/TDM/tdm_overview/03_business_entity_overview.md).